Small boat crossings surge 60% to new record in 2022 and ‘could get worse’ next year

 Yvette Cooper, the shadow home secretary, told The Independent: “All the Conservatives have done this year is ramp up the rhetoric while making the problem worse.

-”They’ve failed to tackle criminal gangs that are profiting from crossings, written a £140m cheque to Rwanda for an unworkable, unethical scheme and there’s still no safe way for many lone child refugees to rejoin relatives in the UK.
-This isn’t working and it means more and more lives are put at risk.”
+“They’ve failed to tackle criminal gangs that are profiting from crossings, written a £140m cheque to Rwanda for an unworkable, unethical scheme, and there’s still no safe way for many lone child refugees to rejoin relatives in the UK.
+This isn’t working, and it means more and more lives are put at risk.”

-Ms Cooper said a deal needed to be struck with France to allow asylum seekers in the country to reunite with relatives in the UK and enable returns, adding: “Too many lives are being put at risk in these dangerous boats while criminals profit.
-We need action before things get worse.“
+Ms Cooper said a deal needs to be struck with France to allow asylum seekers in the country to reunite with relatives in the UK, and to enable returns, adding: “Too many lives are being put at risk in these dangerous boats while criminals profit.
+We need action before things get worse.”

-The government has announced several policies it claimed would “deter” Channel crossings, including the Rwanda deal, Ministry of Defence patrols, new laws to criminalise migrants and social media campaigns.
+The government has announced several policies it claimed would “deter” those making Channel crossings, including the Rwanda deal, Ministry of Defence patrols, new laws to criminalise migrants, and social media campaigns.

-But arrivals have continued to rise, despite French authorities preventing over 32,500 crossings.
+But the number of arrivals has continued to rise, despite French authorities preventing more than 32,500 crossings.

-The boats used have been getting larger and more overloaded, seeing the average number of passengers increase from eight in 2018 to 47 this autumn, making journeys more dangerous.
+The boats used have been getting larger and more overloaded, seeing the average number of passengers increase from eight in 2018 to 47 this autumn, which in turn has made the journeys more dangerous.

-At least four people drowned when their dinghy started sinking while attempting the treacherous journey on 14 December, and four other passengers remain missing.
+At least four people drowned when their dinghy started sinking as they attempted the treacherous journey on 14 December, and four other passengers remain missing.

 The provisional total for 2022, calculated by the Press Association using Home Office and Ministry of Defence figures, is 45,756.

-While a new record, the total is far below an internal Home Office estimate of 65,000, which was made early in 2022.
+While this represents a new record, the total is far below an internal Home Office estimate of 65,000, which was made early in 2022.

-Claire Moseley, founder of the Care4Calais, said the figures “show that the government’s anti-migrant rhetoric is no substitute for workable solutions”.
+Claire Moseley, founder of the charity Care4Calais, said the figures “show that the government’s anti-migrant rhetoric is no substitute for workable solutions”.

 “With no safe routes for the refugees we work with in Calais to claim asylum in the UK, brutal policies such as Rwanda will not work as a deterrent,” she added.
 “We know it’s possible to give people safe passage – we do it for Ukrainian refugees – so why not do it for other refugees?
-This is the only way that small boat crossings will stop and lives will be saved.”
+This is the only way that small-boat crossings will stop and lives will be saved.”

 The past year has seen a rise in Afghans and Albanians arriving in dinghies, while Iranian, Syrian and Iraqi nationals also make up significant numbers.